Chris Denning: Legal history

 In 2008, he was extradited from Britain to Slovakia, where he was jailed in October for five years for producing child pornography.
 The offences in Slovakia dated back to 2002 and 2003.
 He had been briefly held in custody in Bratislava during 2004 following a search of his house, but then quickly left the country.

 In June 2013, he was arrested in east London as part of Operation Yewtree, an investigation into sexual abuse.
-He was re-arrested and bailed in September of that year, although the allegations made against Denning were not part of those relating to Jimmy Savile.
+He was re-arrested and bailed out in September of that year.
+The allegations made against Denning were not part of those relating to Jimmy Savile.
 In May 2014, as a result of the investigation, he was charged with 41 sex offences.
 In August 2014, Denning admitted to 29 of the charges in relation to the offences committed against boys.
-In November at Southwark Crown Court, Denning pleaded guilty to a further 11 charges.
-In all he pleaded guilty to 40 sexual offences committed in the period 1967 to 1987 relating to 26 male victims, the youngest of whom was nine at the time of the offence.
-In December 2014, Judge Alistair McCreath sentenced Denning to 13 years in prison.
+In November at Southwark Crown Court, he pleaded guilty to a further eleven charges.
+In all, he pleaded guilty to 40 sexual offences committed in the period 1967 to 1987 relating to 26 male victims, the youngest of whom was 9 at the time of the offence.
+In December 2014, Judge Alistair McCreath sentenced him to 13 years in prison.

 Denning was charged with six offences stemming from the Operation Ravine investigation on 7 June 2016.
-On 22 August 2016, Denning pleaded guilty to 21 sex offences between 1969 and 1986, against 11 boys, the youngest of whom was eight.
+On 22 August 2016, Denning pleaded guilty to 21 sex offences between 1969 and 1986, against 11 boys, the youngest of whom was 8.
 At Southwark Crown Court on 7 October 2016, Judge Alistair McCreath sentenced Denning to another 13 years in prison for these additional offences, running from the day of the court hearing.

 On 7 December 2017, Denning pleaded not guilty to two counts of indecent assault and one of taking indecent photos of a child between March 1979 and March 1981.
 His trial was due to start on 11 June 2018, but the charges were dropped on 13 June.

+Death

+Denning died while in prison custody in Bedford Hospital on 24 June 2022, as a result of a bone infection caused by diabetes.
+He was 81 years old.
+His death was not reported publicly until October 2023.
+The Prisons and Probation Ombudsman, which investigates deaths in prison custody, found that "when clinical readings first showed that Mr Denning needed emergency care, he was not transferred to hospital for treatment".